cloudboss/ofcourse/README.md

 > make publish VERSION=1.2.3
 ```

+# Project README

+A skeleton `README.md` file is generated for the project, which should be filled in with valid descriptions, and should document the source config and parameters required to make the resource function properly.
+The format follows the ones used by builtin Concourse resources, for example the [git resource](https://github.com/concourse/git-resource) or the [s3 resource](https://github.com/concourse/s3-resource).

 # Logging

 Since Concourse resources communicate back to Concourse over standard output, they cannot print information to standard output.
 For this reason, each of the `Check`, `In`, and `Out` methods receive a `logger` argument that will print to standard error, using colored log levels.
 The log level may be configured in the `source` of every resource that uses the `ofcourse` library.
 The available levels are `debug`, `info`, `warn`, `error`, and `silent`.